MilosNesic92/cypress-automation-framework/README.md

 **Important note**

-If Cypress does not open, the the following solutions:
+If Cypress does not open, try the following solutions:
   - Ensure all packages are installed correctly: npm install
   - if "cypress open" command fails, try using "npx" to ensure you're using correct version: npx cypress open